DevaPalasingam/Liri/README.md

 ### What you'll need

+* Before you get started you'll need API keys from Twitter and Spotify linked to your accounts.
 * In order to run Liri, you'll need to install Node.js.
 * Then you'll need to run "npm install" so that you can install all of the packages.
+* You'll also need to export your API keys in a separate keys.js.
 * Then run "node liri.js".